mlflow/mlflow/docs/source/pipelines.rst

    steps are only executed if their inputs, code, or configurations have changed, or if such changes have occurred in dependent steps.
 Once you are satisfied with the results of your changes, commit them to a branch of the :ref:`Pipeline Repository
-   <pipeline-repositories-key-concept>` in order to ensure reproducibility and share or review the
+   <pipeline-repositories-key-concept>` in order to ensure reproducibility, and share or review the
    changes with your team.

     .. note::